 We have written employment agreements with each of our NEOs.
 We enter into employment agreements with our senior executives when the Compensation Committee determines that it is appropriate to attract or retain an executive.
 As discussed in greater detail below under Executive Compensation Tables, "Employment Agreements," much of the NEOs' compensation is determined in accordance with their employment agreements.
 Mr. Dolan's employment agreement was entered into in connection with the Company's 2011 spin off from Cablevision and approved by Cablevision's compensation committee at a time when the Company was a subsidiary of Cablevision.
-The Company entered into an employment agreement with Mr. Sapan in 2014 and employment agreements with Messrs.
-Carroll, Sullivan and Gallagher in 2016.
-The Compensation Committee believes that entering into employment contracts with our senior executives provides management stability and helps ensure that the Company has the continuity to achieve its strategic objectives.
-The Compensation Committee further believes that the entertainment industry standard practice is for executives to have employment agreements.
+The Company entered into an employment agreement with Mr. Sapan in 2014, with Mr. Carroll in 2016, and with Messrs.
+Sullivan and Gallagher in October 2018.
+The Compensation Committee believes that entering into employment contracts with our senior executives provides management stability and helps ensure that the Company has the continuity to achieve our strategic objectives.
+The Compensation Committee further recognizes that the entertainment industry standard practice is for executives to have employment agreements.
 Each of the NEOs has demonstrated strong performance and willingness to take on greater responsibilities as the Company grows and their multi-year agreements are designed to ensure their continued contributions to the Company.